 The medical device category is highly competitive and complicated for sure.
 But growing market share is a difficult task.
 It’s easier but by no means a given when you have a proprietary disruptive technology.

 Medical device marketing pretends to have product superiority.
 They back up the claim by depositing a tome of obscure and dense clinical studies along with trial results on the desk of the prospect.
-Clinical studies and their results are important support points for product usage.
+Clinical studies and their results are important to support points for product usage.

 They are.
 But they have almost no effect on switching a loyal user of your competitor’s products unless the technology is a true groundbreaker.
 With the time lag between R&D and a completed clinical trial, are your shareholders willing to wait that long for a substantive movement in market share?
-There is a different and more effective path to stealing share.

 What is going on in medical device marketing?

 There are almost no meaningful messages that are different and better from the competitors.
 Everyone looks and sounds the same, and uses the same sterile language that passes through the fine sieve of the legal department.

 Often, the copy in medical device marketing ends up written by the legal team and lacks any direct claims of efficacy and little comparative examples.
 It ends up sounding like an insurance contract.
-Couple all this with the mandatory page of footnotes, source material and legal disclaimer, and you can begin to see the problem.
+Couple all this with the mandatory page of footnotes, source material, and legal disclaimer, and you can begin to see the problem.

 No one will read it.
 Inside of your own halls, executives whisper about the power of the sales representatives.
 In many ways, based upon current practices, sales reps are your most valuable resource.
-They are more important than your brand.

 The brand serves the sales rep and not the other way around.
 This is a recipe for disaster.
 Your greatest asset is a mercurial value if loyalty is based upon the power of a personal relationship.

-Inventing a better mouse trap
+Inventing a better mousetrap

 Think about this.
 You began as a manufacturing company.
 You make things.
 Your heritage goes back to engineers and many of your top executives are still cut from the same cloth as the founders.
 These founders were visionary people.
 They were the Steve Jobs of their category and an earlier generation.

 Today?
 In most instances, you can hardly slide a piece of paper between competitive products.
 Differences are simply hard to see and much of today’s medical device marketing reflects that.

 What’s wrong with engineering?

 What happens in companies top-heavy with engineering types?
 They become companies like yours.

 They believe that purchase decisions (and the procurement of medical devices) are rational choices.
-Their belief is that decisions are evidence based and that the hospital administrators and the clinicians are most swayed by clinical data and clinical studies.
-They don’t understand that ALL purchase decisions are rooted in emotional cues.
-Decision makers do rationalize their choices.
+Their belief is that decisions are evidence-based and that the hospital administrators and the clinicians are most swayed by clinical data and clinical studies.

+Decision-makers do rationalize their choices.
 They backfill and support their emotional connection with rational data.
 But that is not how they chose.
 That rationale happens only after the choice.
 If you want proof, think about this.

 If purchase decisions were rational then the best product (based upon evidence) would always be the market leader.
 Look around your category.
 How true is rationality as a predictor of success?
 The real question is why do human beings prefer the things they prefer?
 The answer is a simple yet subversive one.

 How to be persuasive in medical devices

 Human beings look for order and consistency in their lives.
 We all strive to eliminate conflicts that exist between what we believe to be true about ourselves and the actions we take.
 We seek this equilibrium and avoid these internal emotional conflicts.

 All things being equal, we prefer to buy and use products and brands that reinforce our own self-concept.
 The emotional choice wins even in a B2B business such as medical devices.

-The few who do have give an emotional reason for choice are almost always the market leader.
-(That is, if the emotional choice is important.)
-It might be time to evaluate where you and your products stand in preference, and adjust your medical device marketing.
+The few who do have to give an emotional reason for choice are almost always the market leader.
+(That is if the emotional choice is important.)
+It might be time to evaluate where you and your products stand in preference and adjust your medical device marketing.